Analysis | He’s never going to stop

 All very Trump.
 But then things went sideways.
 In 2003, a renewable energy group proposed building a wind farm off the coast, something that Trump, upon his arrival a few years later, found objectionable.
 He launched a series of objections in courts and in the press, spinning into a frenzy on the subject.
 It was in this period, a bit over a decade ago, that most of his complaints cohered.
 “Wind farms are killing many thousands of birds,” he tweeted in August 2012.
 They are “disgusting looking,” he claimed that April.
 Wind energy was “proving to be very costly,” he said in June.
 Just over and over.
 Scores of complaints.
 Fights against Scottish politicians.
 The works.

 He lost that fight, but his position was cemented.
-Like that claim about the cost of wind energy wasn’t as far from the mark in 2012 as it is now; Trump simply hasn’t updated his priors.
+That claim about the cost of wind energy wasn’t as far from the mark in 2012 as it is now; Trump simply hasn’t updated his priors.
 Wind turbine operators are addressing other problems, too, like bird deaths.
 But Trump is set: Wind is bad, and this is important to say.

 I rehash all of this because it has an obvious implication.
-Donald Trump is never going to stop claiming that the 2020 election was stolen from him, which it wasn’t.
+Trump is never going to stop claiming that the 2020 election was stolen from him, which it wasn’t.
 That claim is far, far less accurate than Trump’s complaints about wind energy, which at least had some connection to reality when he first snatched them to throw at his Scottish enemies.
 But his claims about the election are similarly cemented, and Trump will eternally find it impossible to resist trying to convince the world that he was right about this thing he decided was important to fight over.

 There was a really good example of how Trump approaches his pet issues during that same song-and-dance with Hannity on Thursday.
 Hannity was running through his lines, pointing to a Wall Street Journal editorial criticizing President Biden.
 But, Hannity said, trying to change Biden’s agenda was like “banging your head against the wall.”
 Did Trump have a response?